 Since 2002, Google has provided retailers a solution to boost sales by promoting online inventory and increasing foot-traffic to retail stores.
 Previously referred to as “Google Product Search” and “Froogle,” we now know this as Google Shopping and to a lesser extent, Product Listing Ads (PLAs).
 Google Shopping is one type of ad on the Google Ads platform, formerly known as Google AdWords.

 From small retail startups, to major players like Amazon, businesses in the ecommerce industry take to Google Shopping to drive product sales.
-Google in their 2017 Google Economic Impact report shares that “we conservatively estimate that for every $1 a business spends on AdWords, they receive $8 in profit through Google Search and AdWords.”
+Google in their 2018 Economic Impact Report shares that “we conservatively estimate that for every $1 a business spends on Google Ads, they receive $8 in profit through Google Search and Ads.”
 The Google Ads model creates 70.9% of Google’s total profit.
 According to Summit, Google saw spend on shopping ads skyrocket by 34% in 2017—a vast jump compared to the 2% increase for text ads.
 The advertising platform is growing as retailers find profit through it.

 That is lovely knowing others benefit, but what do individual companies experience?
 I run Digital Darts, a company certified by Shopify in marketing as part of their Experts program and part of Google’s Partner program.
 Every day we manage ad campaigns of Shopify stores.
 What are real-life results we see managing Google Ads for retailers?

 We have a fashion client who averages $13 for every $1 spent.
 There’s a company that successfully raised money on Kickstarter to launch their pet product.
 They were lost at how to grow after the crowdfunded campaign.
 Thanks to ad campaigns that were well-built and managed, we were able to achieve a return on ad spend that smashed their goals by 4 times.
 A large drop-shipping company had stalled at $80k in sales for 2 years.
 The month we took over their Google Ads, they broke through 6-figures of revenue to reach a record month.

 Shopping campaigns are used by stores and traders for good reason.
 Here are some important research statistics to take note of: